How To Feed A Loon

 It is commonly found in the gourmet cheese section of most well-stocked supermarkets or at gourmet food stores.

 EXPERT TIP: This recipe calls for a 16 oz. wheel, which will feed 6 to 8 people.
 We’ve also used a 13.2 oz. wheel with great results.
-If you go with larger than 16 oz, you’ll need to bake the cheese longer, typically 30 to 40 minutes for a 24 oz or 32 oz wheel.
+If you go with a larger than 16 oz wheel, you’ll need to bake the cheese longer, typically 30 to 40 minutes for a 24 oz or 32 oz wheel.
 Although the rind is completely edible, we like to remove the top layer.
-Place the brie in the freezer for about 15 to 20 minutes which will make slicing the top layer off easier.
+Place the brie in the freezer for about 15 to 20 minutes, which will make slicing the top layer off easier.

 A person using a chef's knife to slice the top layer of rind from a wheel of brie.